near/docs/docs/1.concepts/abstraction/chain-signatures.md

 sidebar_label: What are Chain Signatures?
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-Chain Signatures unlock the ability for a single account to transact across multiple blockchain protocols, giving ownership of many accounts, data, and assets to one NEAR account. 🤯
+Chain Signatures unlock the ability for a single account to transact across multiple blockchain protocols, giving ownership of cross-chain accounts, data, and assets to one NEAR account.

-This many-to-one ownership is made possible through NEAR's [unique account model](../basics/accounts/introduction.md), which allows many keys to be associated with a single account.
-Chain Signatures generates and uses one of these keys to sign payloads compatible with other blockchain platforms but still linked to a native NEAR account.
+This many-to-one ownership is made possible through a mixture of services across our tech stack:

+1. A [smart contract](../basics/accounts/smartcontract.md) that holds requests for multi-chain signatures.
+2. A [multiparty computation](https://www.zellic.io/blog/mpc-from-scratch/) service handling user's keys and listening for requests to sign payloads.
+3. A multi-chain [relayer](./relayers.md), which can submit signed transactions to other networks.

 ---

 ## How It Works

-Chain Signatures in four basic steps:
+There are four steps involved on Chain Signatures:

-1. [Create Payload](#1-create-a-payload) - A payload is created to be signed and sent to a given blockchain platform.
+1. [Create a Transaction](#1-create-a-payload) - The user creates the transaction they intent to submit to another blockchain
-2. [Signature Request](#2-request-signature) - A smart contract call is made to sign the payload.
+2. [Signature Request](#2-request-signature) - The user calls the NEAR `multichain` contract, requesting to sign the transaction
-3. [MPC Signing Service](#3-sign-with-mpc) - A service signs the payload linking it with the sender's NEAR account.
+3. [MPC Signing Service](#3-sign-with-mpc) - A service captures the call, and returns the signed the transaction for the user
 4. [Relay Signed Payload](#4-relaying-the-signature) - The signed payload is then sent to the destination chain for execution.

 ![chain-signatures](/docs/assets/welcome-pages/chain-signatures-overview.png)